-In general, bearded seals attain sexual maturity at ages 5‐6 for females and 6‐7 for males (Cameron et al. 2010).
-In surveys of bearded seal reproduction done in various Arctic locations, females have been found to attain sexual maturity between 3 and 7 years of age (Andersen et al. 1999).
+In general, bearded seals attain sexual maturity at 5‐6 years old for females and 6‐7 for males (Cameron et al. 2010).
+In surveys of bearded seal reproduction done in various Arctic locations, females have, however, been found to attain sexual maturity between 3–7 years of age (Andersen et al. 1999).
 In Svalbard, females were found to mature at 5 years old (Kovacs 2016).
 Although males become mature at around the same age as females, they may not successfully breed until they are older.

-The majority of mature females breed each year, producing one pup, although variation in pregnancy rates has been recorded for various locations (Cameron et al. 2010).
+The majority of mature females breed each year and produce one pup.
+Variation in pregnancy rates has however been recorded for various locations (Cameron et al. 2010).
 These variations may indicate differences in carrying capacity between the various habitats.

 Bearded seal pups are larger than other species of seal, at about 130 cm long and 45 kg at birth (Richard 2001).
-Pups are born with long wavy lanugo hair which is replaced by shorter, stiffer hair during the nursing period (Kovacs et al. 1996).
-The pup nurses for a period of 18 to 24 days, gaining weight very quickly at a rate of about 3.3kg/day (Lydersen et al. 1996).
-At weaning, its weight has often more than doubled to around 90–100 kg (Gjertz et al. 2000, Lydersen and Kovacs 1999).
+Pups are born with long wavy lanugo hair, which is replaced by shorter, stiffer hair during the nursing period (Kovacs et al. 1996).
+The pup nurses for a period of 18–24 days, gaining weight very quickly at a rate of about 3.3kg/day (Lydersen et al. 1996).
+At weaning, its weight has often more than doubled to around 90–100 kg (Gjertz et al. 2000, Lydersen & Kovacs 1999).

-Nursing females spend over 80% of their time in the water while caring for a dependent pup, and only haul-out to nurse on average three times a day (Lydersen and Kovacs 1999).
-This is also thought to be a response to polar bear predation, in that the pup alone on the ice is less conspicuous than both the pup and mother.
+Nursing females spend over 80% of their time in the water while caring for a dependent pup and only haul-out to nurse three times a day on average (Lydersen & Kovacs 1999).
+This is also thought to be a response to polar bear predation, in that a pup alone on the ice is less conspicuous than both a pup and mother.

-Adult male bearded seals produce very audible and musical vocalizations.
+Adult male bearded seals produce very audible and musical vocalisations.
 In the Beaufort Sea, they were heard to produce calls year round, with activity increasing with the formation of pack ice in the winter and peaking in the spring, coinciding with the mating season (MacIntyre et al. 2013).
-These vocalizations, the most predominant being termed “trills”, have been estimated to be detectible from as far as 25 to 45 km away (Jones et al. 2014).
-Female bearded seals also vocalize, although not to the same extent (Mizuguchi et al. 2016).
+These vocalisations (the most predominant termed “trills”) have been estimated to be detectible from as far as 25–45 km away (Jones et al. 2014).
+Female bearded seals also vocalise, although not to the same extent (Mizuguchi et al. 2016).